TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.15.md

 ---

-Ye judge after the flesh; I judge no man.
+You judge according to the flesh.
+I judge no one.